The D.C. Project

 Rally at the U.S. Capitol

-The women of the DC Project held a rally on the Capitol lawn on July 8, 2016, to tell their stories and reveal the faces of American gun owners.
+The first DC Project rally was held on the Capitol lawn on July 8, 2016:

 Printable Flyer: DC Project flyer (.pdf)

 Donations can be made through the nonprofit REALIZE Firearms Awareness Coalition.
 All donations are tax deductible.